eventkoi/eventkoi-lite/readme.txt

 ## Screenshots

 1. Calendar view
-2. Site visitors can add an event to calendar
+2. Site visitors can add an event to their own calendar
-3. Site visitors can share an event via social media and email
+3. Site visitors can share events via social media and email
-4. Calendars come with auto timezone detection, timezone switcher, and 12/24 hour clock
+4. Calendars come with timezone detection, timezone switcher, and 12/24 hour clock
-5. Events list
+5. Events list view
 6. Events management in WP Admin
-7. Create event UI
+7. Create event settings

 == Installation ==